zotoio/x-fidelity/README.md

 xfidelity -c https://config-server.example.com
 ```

-The remote server should provide endpoints to serve archetype and rule configurations.
+The remote server is also the xfidelity cli configured in server mode to serve archetype and rule configurations.

 ## Hosting Config Servers